agentm/project-m36/README.markdown

 └──────┴─────┴──┴─────┴──┴─────┴──────┴──────┘
 ```

-  where ":show" instructs the interpreter to show the resultant relation, "S" and "P" are relation names, and "join" is the join operator.
+  where ":showexpr" instructs the interpreter to show the resultant relation, "S" and "P" are relation names, and "join" is the join operator.
 2. interpreter-level queries such as:

   ```